 Regardless of your soil testing knowledge, you will find the microBIOMETER® soil test extremely easy to perform.
 All you need is a microBIOMETER® Starter Kit and a smartphone and you are ready to test the microbes in your soil.
 Download the app (iPhone or Android), run the 20-minute test and see your results!
 It is that simple.

 Featured here is our step-by-step video tutorial.
-There are also photo instructions along with built in timers in the app and you can download and print them here as well.
+There are also photo instructions along with built in timers in the app and you can download and print instructions here – Soil and Compost Testing and Compost Tea and Extract Testing.
 The microBIOMETER® app stores all of your soil testing data by GPS location for future reference and analysis.

 Sending your soil out for lab testing is costly and can take weeks to get results.
-Microbes die as soon as they are removed from the soil, therefore, real time testing provides the most accurate results. microBIOMETER® allows you to test your living soil on-site with results available in 20 minutes for a cost of $13.50 a test or less. microBIOMETER® is faster, less expensive and provides a higher level of accuracy than lab microscopy.
+Furthermore, microbial populations alter once removed from the soil.
+Therefore, real time testing on field moist soil provides the most accurate results. microBIOMETER® allows you to test your living soil on-site with results available in 20 minutes for a cost of $13.50 a test or less. microBIOMETER® is faster, less expensive and provides a higher level of accuracy than lab microscopy.